 How often?
 As often as you want!

 No more discrete once a year manual exercises which are time-consuming and costly.
-Then, if you want to test the market or even sell your property, simply publish it onto a transaction platform for a discrete viewing.
+What if you want to test the market or even sell your property?
+Simply publish it onto a transaction platform for a discrete viewing.

 No need to construct and collect the data manually.

 And what would be the case with leasing processes?
 If you want to speed those up, why not to connect to any listing service and publish your vacant units there?
 And do not worry – you can still use your trusted broker.